sphinxfndorg/protocol/README.md

 ## What is SPHINX?

 Sphinx is an open-source, post-quantum secure blockchain layer 1 protocol written in Go.
 We believe that every person brings a unique perspective and set of skills, which is why everyone is invited to contribute to this project.
-Whether you're a developer, researcher, or enthusiast, your input can help us build a resilient, future-proof blockchain infrastructure resistant to quantum attacks.
+Whether you're a developer, researcher, or enthusiast, your input can help us build a resilient, **sovereign-grade blockchain infrastructure for the next digital era**.
 The project is under active development, and we welcome contributions from all walks of life!

 ## Getting Started